Nuclear Proliferation and the Risk of Nuclear War: An Experimental Approach

 MIT Political Science Department Research Paper No. 2012-20

-The causes and prevention of nuclear war are critical to human survival but difficult to study.
-Causal inference requires evidence of positive effects on nuclear war, but observations of nuclear war are neither available nor desirable.
-I circumvent the observational constraint with an experimental design that evaluates the relationship between the number of nuclear actors and the risk of nuclear conflict.
-I isolate the strategic aspect of the problem, using simple N-player nuclear-option games in laboratory experiments that manipulate the number of players with nuclear option, the alliance structure and the retaliation technology.
-Results show that decisions are largely peaceful at N = 2 despite the existence of nuclear options with a relative first-strike advantage; but a jump in the number of nuclear actors makes one more likely to choose the nuclear option.
-The findings highlight an avenue of research that evaluates theoretical mechanisms of nuclear war experimentally, moving a highly important topic beyond pure theory.
+The causes and prevention of nuclear war are critical to human welfare but difficult to study empirically, because there are no observations of nuclear war in the real world.
+I use lab experiments to examine the relationship between the number of nuclear actors and the risk of nuclear conflict, using incentivized crisis games that manipulate the number of players (N) with a nuclear option.
+I find that decisions are mostly peaceful in the dyadic condition (N = 2) despite the existence of nuclear options with a relative first-strike advantage.
+However, a jump in the number of nuclear actors in crisis causes a significant increase in the propensity to use the nuclear option.
+The findings highlight an avenue of research that evaluates theoretical mechanisms of nuclear war experimentally, circumventing the observational constraints on empirical work.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.687 seconds